aik2mlj/music422-code/Hw4/hw4_lejunmin.typ

   subproblems: "1.a.i)",
 )

+The code for the plots and the tables is in `plots.ipynb`.

 =
 #counter(heading).step(level: 2)
 ==
-The code for the plot and the table is in `plots.ipynb`.

 #figure(
   image("assets/1b.png", width: 80%),